 DB Cooper Weekend with Victor 23

 National DB Cooper Day Celebration!
 Join in the fun weekend dedicated to the infamous DB Cooper at Victor 23.
 The event will feature documentary screenings on the Hijacking, talks about the legend himself, and delicious beer and pizza to enjoy.
-A DB Cooper YouTuber will also be present for a meet and greet, and there will be exciting raffle prizes, new beer releases, and other fun activities to participate in!
+Special guests, exciting raffle prizes, new beer releases, and other fun activities will also be featured!

 CooperCon